 With the 2020-2021 financial year closed, now is time to turn our minds to financial year reports.

-Here, Partner Emma Donaghue and lawyer Jade Paidel highlight ASIC's focus areas for those reports and provide a summary of the extended reporting deadlines following the impacts of the COVID-19 pandemic.
+Here, Partner Emma Donaghue highlights ASIC's focus areas for those reports and provides a summary of the extended reporting deadlines following the impacts of the COVID-19 pandemic.

 ASIC expects directors and those preparing and auditing financial reports to pay attention to—

 Some examples of matters that may impact asset values include:

 ASIC recognises there can be significant changes between reporting periods due to changes in the circumstances of companies and their operative environments.
 This can significantly affect assessments of asset values and financial position.

 Preparers and auditors involved in the reporting and audit process should have the appropriate experience and expertise and take caution when working in more difficult and complex areas, such as asset values and other estimates.

 Assumptions underlying estimates and assessments for financial reporting purposes should be realistic, reasonable, and able to be supported.
 Assumptions should not be overly optimistic or pessimistic.

 Directors and preparers of financial reports should put themselves in the shoes of investors and consider what information investors would want to know.
 Disclosing uncertainties about future economic and market conditions and the potential business impact is vital and may have bearing on estimates and asset values.
 Entities must disclose each type of support and assistance from government, lenders, landlords, and others (eg JobKeeper, land tax relief, loan deferrals and restructuring, and rent deferrals and waivers).